mallorca turistas

 • Opening hours:

-• Sunday: only open for services, masses and visitors.
+• Sundays: only open for religious services and its attendees.

 • Holidays consult on the web.